pmoses-s1/s1-soc-investigation/README.md

 # s1-soc-investigation

-> **Disclaimer.** Community-supported tool, not an official SentinelOne product and not covered by
+> **Disclaimer.** Community-supported tool, not an official SentinelOne product, and not covered by
 > SentinelOne support.
 Review what it runs and test against a non-production tenant first.
+> It uses no AI or LLM and needs no bring-your-own-AI.
+It's a read-only tool.

 An execution engine and query library for long (90+ day) DFIR and insider-threat investigations over the SentinelOne Singularity Data Lake, without the timeouts, rate limits, and silently-skipped queries that break notebook automation.
-It ships ~1,300 curated DFIR queries across identity, endpoint, web/DLP, SaaS, AI, cloud, and cross-source correlation, and runs them slice by slice as a local, hardened Docker web app: pick a catalog, an entity, and a lookback, hit Start, and get a findings-first verification report that proves every query ran, plus a workbook and downloadable logs.
-It is self-healing along the way, skipping days a source has no data, aborting broken queries instead of re-failing them, and letting you fix a query and re-run from the results panel.
+It ships ~1,300 curated DFIR queries across identity, endpoint, web/DLP, SaaS, AI, cloud, and cross-source correlation, and runs them slice by slice as a local, hardened Docker web app: pick a catalogue, an entity, and a lookback, hit Start, and get a findings-first verification report that proves every query ran, plus a workbook and downloadable logs.
+It is self-healing along the way, skipping days when a source has no data, aborting broken queries instead of re-failing them, and letting you fix a query and re-run from the results panel.

 ## Install and run (Docker, one command)